 Stop advertising to existing users and target only new potential customers (cut marketing spend).

-You can target look-alike audiences and avoid spending budget on acquiring users that will not convert or that have a customer lifetime value that is not big enough.
+You can target lookalike audiences and avoid spending money on acquiring users that will not convert or that have a customer lifetime value that is not big enough.

 #2 Unify online and offline data